 While cryptocurrency is widely used and traded, there are still many people who don’t use it and have no idea how to set up a wallet or make transactions.
 Shopify not only expands access to people who want to use credit cards to buy NFTs, but they also support a more comprehensive range of blockchains which will attract more creators and give crypto-savvy buyers more payment options.

 NFTs are here to stay.
 Whether 10 billion in sales per quarter is sustainable is yet to be seen.
 However, the interest in NFTs continues to grow from businesses and consumers.
-If you’re interested in learning more about Shopify NFTs and blockchain technology, reach out to an experienced app development partner for insight and guidance.
+In addition, the use cases for NFTs continue to expand.
+Non-fungible tokens (NFTs) will play an essential role in the coming of Web 3.0.
+If you’re interested in learning more about Shopify NFTs, blockchain technology, or the Shopify NFT beta program, reach out to an experienced app development partner for insight and guidance.